kartonfarkas/api_docs/source/integrations/automation_center/node_registering_your_service.rst

    our graphic designer.

 Using the provided information, the Automation Center team will add your service and notify you as soon as it is available.
-During the development process, the new node will only be available to you so that you can test before it is released.
+During the development process, the new node will only be available for you to test it before its release.